LibrariesHacked/data-storytelling/_posts/2025-03-20-the-membership-of-lancashire-libraries.md

 Exploring membership in small communities has been a useful way of visualising different types of library usage, and of understanding some of the differences between those communities.

-It would be possible to permanently embed such capability, with the maps being updated regularly from fresh data.
+It would be possible to permanently embed such capability, with the maps being updated regularly from automated fresh data extracts.
 Potentially this would be very powerful tool for a library service to monitor and target gaps of library engagement.

+_End_

+_All maps in this data story contain Ordnance Survey data &copy; Crown copyright and database right 2025_